 Action-oriented.
 The process and results are useful to community members in making positive social change and in promoting social equity.

 There are several distinct differences between Community-Based Research/Creative Scholarship and traditional research/creative scholarship.
-This chart (link to pdf) sheds light on these differences.
+This chart (.pdf format) sheds light on these differences.